KCL-20114777/Group33.7CCSMMDD.Coursework/README.md

 4. Use the Sandbox model "**KCL voice support (complete)**" to test the Grammar already designed via Textual Editor.
 Before testing, use earphone / turn on the speaker to listen to the output.

-5. Use the Sandbox model "**Test Demo**" to create new Grammar.
+5. Use the Sandbox model "**Test Demo**" to create new Grammar in the Text Editor.
 Refer the attached 'User manual' for the steps to follow and other reference screenshots.

 6. Click 'Green' button on the Dialpad to start using the IVR Tool.